5kj41d/Classification-and-3D-reconstruction-of-archaeological-artifacts/README.md

 - Linux Manjaro
 - Linux Ubuntu
 - Windows WSL
+- Windows 11

+## Hardware requirements
+Nvidia GPU:
+- PyTorch's primary support is for CUDA, which is Nvidia's parallel computing platform.
+To leverage GPU acceleration and parallelization tasks, an Nvidia GPU is required.
+- Ensure your Nvidia GPU is CUDA-enabled, as this is essential for PyTorch operations.

+CUDA Toolkit:
+- Install the appropriate version of the CUDA Toolkit that is compatible with your Nvidia GPU and PyTorch.
+This toolkit is essential for parallel computing on Nvidia GPUs.

 ### Overview
 This project aims to classify archaeological artefacts using two state-of-the-art models: Convolutional Neural Network (CNN) and Vision Transformer (ViT).